fritzmg/contao-news-sorting/README.md

 Contao News Sorting
 =====================

-Contao extension to allow sort settings in the news list.
+Contao extension to allow additional sort settings in the news list.
 This setting is then applied via the `newsListFetchItems` hook.

 The following settings are available: